Interdisciplinary. Community. Advocacy. Humor.

 Studying with Pat Hickman will be an enlightening experience for me.
 Although my work has become three-dimensional in many mediums, I have never formally studied fiber in three-dimensions and I look forward to learning a great deal form Pat on fiber structure in that form.
 I will be blogging about my experience in her class and about my time at Arrowmont this summer.
 I look forward my week and Arrowmont and I hope you will enjoy following my journey as I make explorations into fiber sculpture!

 Day two at Arrowmont started with a good breakfast:Our class began with the viewing of images of artwork that related to sculptural fiber.
 We were then given our first assignment, to create a form that could contain something that is important to us.We were given some materials to work with, in addition to what we brought.
 I had never worked with reeds, but have always wanted to.
-Thinking of my farm and the purple martins that I have attracted to my farm for the first time this year, I decided to create a form based on Purple Martin gourds.Everyone experimented in very different ways and with different materials.We were also shown different variations of knotless netting.Time flew by today and soon it was time for dinner, with delicious ham, sweet potatoes and summer squash:…Continue
+Thinking of my farm and the purple martins that I have attracted to my farm for the first time this year, I decided to create a form based on Purple Martin gourds.Everyone experimented in very different ways and with different materials.We were also shown different variations of knotless netting.Time flew by today and soon it was time for dinner, with delicious ham, sweet potatoes and summer squash:After dinner, I attended the evening talk, where some of the teachers and artists in residence showed their wonderful work.
+It’s been a full day with lots of enjoyable studio time.
+I am very excited about tomorrow, when we will start using gut in our work, and who doesn’t want to use gut?!Continue

 I suppose the first thing I should blog about is a little background information on me.
 As I mentioned before, I am an artist who works in many mediums, both two-dimensional and three-dimensional.
 My art focuses on the beauty found in nature, which though it may sound trite, still holds the potential for deep meaning and strong visual impact, if presented in a fresh way.
 This is what I attempt to do by combining unusual materials and methods to create contrast with natural forms and imagery.
 As an undergraduate at RISD, my studies in fiber were two-dimensional and mostly woven.
 It was only as a graduate student at the University of Iowa, studying with Professor Chunghi Choo, that I discovered that I am really a sculptor and three-dimensional artist.
 With Professor Choo, I studied metals, with the aim to give my fiber work more form and structure.
 I was fortunate that Professor Choo also had a background in fiber, as well as metal.
-Since having studied with her, I have made everything from a crocheted intestine necklace to a 6 foot cast aluminum chicken.Having a wide range of material and method options available to me, allows me to choose the right medium to express my reaction to what I see in Nature.I am looking forward to Pat Hickman’s class…Continue
+Since having studied with her, I have made everything from a crocheted intestine necklace to a 6 foot cast aluminum chicken.Having a wide range of material and method options available to me, allows me to choose the right medium to express my reaction to what I see in Nature.I am looking forward to Pat Hickman’s class in fiber sculpture to gain more knowledge in new methods and materials.
+We will be using materials such as gut, waxed linen, paper and bees wax.
+The description of her class is as follows:…Continue